livz/livz.github.io/_posts/2017-05-13-breaking-neural-networks.md

 We've added a very light version of the gradient to the original image.
 This increased the probability of the label we used to compute the gradient - _mouse_, which now has **52.87% probability**.
 Not bad at all but the image is visibly altered.
 Let's see if we can do better.

-So insted of adding delta multiplied by a big number, we'll work in smaller steps, compute the gradient towards our desired outcome _at each step_ and each time modify the image slightly.
+So insted of adding delta multiplied by a big number (0.9), we'll work in smaller steps, compute the gradient towards our desired outcome _at each step_ and each time modify the image slightly.

 ### Step 3 - Loop to find the best values